google-gemini/generative-ai-android/plugins/README.md

 - [buildApi](./src/main/java/com/google/gradle/plugins/ApiPlugin.kt) -> Creates a `.api` file
 containing the public API of the project.
 - [updateApi](./src/main/java/com/google/gradle/plugins/ApiPlugin.kt) -> Updates (or creates) the
-`public.api` file at the project directory; keeping track of the currently released/public api.
+`released.api` file at the project directory; keeping track of the currently released/public api.

 ### Tasks

 The ChangelogPlugin registers the four following tasks:

 - [findChanges](./src/main/java/com/google/gradle/tasks/FindChangesTask.kt) -> Creates a new `.api`
-file for the current project, and compares it to the existing `public.api` to create a diff of changes made to the public api.
+file for the current project, and compares it to the existing `released.api` to create a diff of changes made to the public api.
 - [makeChange](./src/main/java/com/google/gradle/tasks/MakeChangeTask.kt) -> Creates a new `.json`
 file in the `.changes` directory with an optional message, including the version impact inferred